kgrossjo/springwicket/README.md

 From then on, it was fairly smooth sailing.

 I switched back and forth between different tutorials and reading various API descriptions, and the Thymeleaf documentation.
-At the end, I added a bit of UI polish using Bootstrap and learned about "webjars".
+Then, I added a bit of UI polish using Bootstrap and learned about "webjars".

+And finally, I looked at the code and tried to see which code might be better suited to be expressed in a functional style (stream processing).
+Quite possible I've gone a bit overboard with this.
+The longest stream is less than ten lines of code, though, so maybe it's still okay.

-The whole thing took maybe 10 or 15 hours.
+The whole thing took maybe 15 or 20 hours.

 ## What does the app do?